 The account planning boot camp is held in Sydney during the (Australian) summer quarter (January to mid-March) and the winter quarter (July to mid September).
 Applications are open till 6 weeks before the start.

 This is a eleven week program with the primary purpose of assisting students in developing the skills that can get them a job as an account planner or junior account planner in an advertising agency or company with an account planning department.

-Our courses are not yet accredited in Australia.
-Under Australian law we cannot award a higher education award.
 You will receive a Certificate of Completion, a transcript of grades and leave with a professional portfolio.
 To qualify for a completion certificate, all students must meet the academic requirement: The student must complete all required units and attain the designated number of hours in their program of study.

 Graduates have the opportunity to attend portfolio review and interview with multiple agencies.
 Miami Ad School also supplies graduates with job leads throughout their career.